The S1000D™ Specification is a non-proprietary international specification. This means that the specification does not

 S1000D is either SGML or XML and depending on the version of the specification will determine which format will be used.
 If the issue is prior to 2.0 then the content will be SGML.
 Issue 2.0 to Issue 2.3 could be wither SGML or XML.
 Issue 3.0 onwards can only be XML.

 The concept for the S1000D™ Specification originated in the early 1980s.
 At this time most civil airline projects were being documented in accordance with the ATA100 specification.
 Military projects were using various national military specifications.
 Because of the many different specifications that were available the costs grew for the implementation because complex computer systems were required.
 Because of this it was decided industry should harmonise the civil and military documentation.
 It was decided that the ATA 100 specification was to be the source document, and the implementation of ASD the Documentation Working Group (DWG) was realized.

-The first release of the S1000D Specification was in 1989 and the last release Issue v4.1 was in February 2013.
+The first release of the S1000D Specification was in 1989 and the last release Issue v4.2 was in January 2017.

 All issues prior to Issue 2.0 were, were focused on Aviation documentation.
 Issue 2.0 onwards included Land and Sea applications.

 Issue v4.1 was jointly produced by ASD, the Aerospace Industries Association of America (AIA), and the Air Transport Association of America (ATA), together with their customers.
 These form the S1000D Council and the S1000D Steering Committee to establish standards for documentation agreed by the participating parties.

 Today, the S1000D Council is responsible for coordinating the development of the specification, all administrative duties associated with maintaining S1000D and for preparing for any Steering Committee meetings.